-An introduction to the use of game theory in diverse areas such as modern economic research, political science, sociology, and evolutionary processes.
-ECON 6610 is the master's-level equivalent, open to graduate students only.
-Prerequisite(s): (ECON 3010 or 3030) and (MATH 1220 or 1310).
+A formal introduction to the use of game theory in diverse areas such as modern economic research, political science, sociology, and evolutionary processes.
+The mathematical content and the depth of the analysis distinguish this class from Econ 3610.
+ECON 6610 is the master's-level equivalent.